daostack/arc.js_legacy/docs/Daos.md

 2. supply the address of the scheme
 3. if it is a universal scheme, supply the hash of the scheme parameters

-For example, for a universal non-Arc scheme:
+For example, for a universal non-Arc scheme that requires CanCallDelegateCall permissions when interacting with the DAO's controller:

 ```javascript
 const newDao = await DAO.new({